sdetweil/samplePlugin/readme.md

 - service.js - *optional*, typically used for gathering data
     should your plugin need an angular service
-    This must be manually included in a script tag in the main index.html
-      **(deprecated, smart-mirror Version 0.27 auto loads plugins)**
     * the service accesses the configuration data for this plugin and returns a text string to the caller<br>

 - plugin.css - *optional* if you want to customize  the look and feel of your plugin.
     The Cascading StyleSheet file dedicated to this plugin.
-    This must be manually included in a script tag in the main index.html, head section
-      **(deprecated, smart-mirror Version 0.27 auto loads plugins)**

 - locales/*.json<br>
       this folder contains the files used for translation of the UI and for the config UI